Zakaria-Ait-El-Hadj/Ark-x-Academy/Day23SessionCookieAuth/README.md

 Logging Middleware: Create middleware that logs each request to the console including the method and the path.
 Error Handling Middleware: Implement error-handling middleware to catch and respond to any errors within the app. session Verification Middleware: Create middleware to verify session Id for authenticated routes, ensuring that each user can only manipulate their own blogs.
+User input sanitization.

 Step 6: Testing your Application

 Use Postman to test each of your routes and ensure they perform the expected CRUD operations.
-Test your middleware to ensure proper logging, error handling, and session verification.
+Test your middleware to ensure proper logging, error handling, input sanitization , and session verification.

 Deliverables